open-chat-labs/open-chat/frontend/readme.md

     * run openchat-agent in dev mode
     * run openchat-client in dev mode
     * run app in dev mode

+Note that in dev mode, we run _without_ the service worker.
+It should be possible to run via the service worker, but that would involve running against a frontend deployed to the local replica which is not generally what you want for local development.

 To monitor the process you can either run `pm2 monit` from the command line or run `pm2 plus` to get a nice web interface.